ggxchain/documentation/src/developer-documentation/keys/ggx-explorer-create-keys.md

 #### Security Considerations

-It's an open-source project, and considered to be safe.
+It is an open-source project, and considered to be safe.
 But running anything in a browser often increases security risks.
 For this reason, it is advisable to have unnecessary extensions disabled when working with the keys in UI.

 #### Creating a Key Pair